kaycix/northcoastcnpsnursery/_pages/volunteer.md

 What do I wear?
 </h5>
 <p>
 Anything that you don't mind getting a little dirty and/or wet.
-Closed-toed shoes are also recommended.
-Face masks are optional but welcome.
+Closed-toed shoes are recommended.
 </p>

 <h5>